6 Best Remediation Strategies for CTE Health Science Classes

 These six remediation strategies will help your health science students succeed:

 Now let's get into the details of each strategy!

 1. Analyze Errors Before Retakes

 Remediation often means allowing students to retake a quiz or test.
 While this is a great start, you (and your students) could get more out of retakes as a remediation method with a simple tweak.

-If a student has done poorly, rather than let them just retry on their own, have the student review where they went wrong.
+If a student or students have done poorly, rather than leaving them to retry on their own, have the students review where they went wrong.

-Start by having the student review the assessment to analyze their own errors.
-Ask the student to determine exactly where they went wrong, and if they have any ideas on how they can do better.
+Start by having students review the assessment to analyze their errors.
+Ask students to determine exactly where they went wrong and if they have any ideas on how they can do better.

-You could even go as far as asking the student to provide their own error analysis before they are allowed to retake the assessment.
+You could even go as far as asking students to provide their own error analyses before they are allowed to retake the assessment.

-By asking the student to spend some extra time reviewing where they went wrong, you are getting them to look at the information in a different way.
-This will help them to retain the information better and (hopefully) have success the next time they take the assessment!
+By asking students to spend extra time reviewing where they went wrong, you encourage them to look at the information differently.
+This will help them retain the information better and hopefully succeed the next time they take the assessment!

 2. Provide Options for Tutoring